yavuzkaraca/Topographic-Projection-Sim/README.md

 # Retinotectal-Projection-Sim

 ## Overview
-This repository contains a Python-based computational model for simulating retinotectal projections.
-It builds on the original MATLAB implementation by Fiederling et al., incorporating significant enhancements and extensions for increased flexibility and experimental utility.
-The model explores the molecular mechanisms of axon guidance, specifically focusing on the Ephrin-A/EphA interaction as described in the 2017 eLife paper by Fiederling et al.

-**Original Research Paper**:
+This repository hosts a Python-based computational model for simulating retinotectal projections.
+Derived from a thorough analysis of a [MATLAB implementation](https://github.com/elifesciences-publications/RTP_Co-adapt_Model), this project translates and refines key concepts and methods into Python to enhance flexibility and experimental utility.
+The model explores the Ephrin-A/EphA interaction, a key molecular mechanism of axon guidance.
+It is underpinned by seminal studies on fiber-fiber chemoaffinity, co-adaptive desensitization, and balancing of forward and reverse signaling as the driving forces of adaptive topographic mapping.

+**Foundational Studies**:
+- "Balancing of ephrin-Eph forward and reverse signaling" by Gebhardt at al., 2012.
+[Read the paper](https://journals.biologists.com/dev/article/139/2/335/45409/Balancing-of-ephrin-Eph-forward-and-reverse)
+- "Fiber–fiber chemoaffinity in the genesis of topographic projections revisited" by Weth at al., 2014.
+[Read the paper](https://www.sciencedirect.com/science/article/abs/pii/S1084952114002213?via%3Dihub)
-"Ephrin-A/EphA specific co-adaptation as a novel mechanism in topographic axon guidance" by Fiederling et al., eLife, 2017.
+- "Ephrin-A/EphA specific co-adaptation as a novel mechanism in topographic axon guidance" by Fiederling et al., eLife, 2017.
 [Read the paper](http://dx.doi.org/10.7554/eLife.25533)

+## Acknowledgments
+Special thanks to Dr. Franco Weth from KIT's Department of Neurobiology for his expert guidance throughout this project.

 ## Features
-- **Reimplemented in Python**: Completely rewritten codebase from MATLAB to Python for better accessibility and integration with modern scientific libraries.
+- **Implemented in Python**: Completely reworked and refined in Python for better accessibility.
-- **Increased Configurability**: Enhanced parameter configurability allows for extensive experimentation and simulation under various conditions.
+- **Increased Configurability**: Enhanced parameter configurability allows for extensive experimentation.
 - **Advanced Visualization Tools**: Integrated visualization tools to better observe and analyze the effects of parameter changes and simulation results.

 ## Getting Started